jorcontrerasp/BuscadorE2eGitHubRepos/README.md

 Pre-requisites to reproduce the work:

+- Python 3.9
+- Git 2.32+
 - Docker 19+ or MySql Community Server 8+
-- Python 3.9

 Install Python libraries